projects.

 Theatre director Katerina Giannopoulou is a graduate of the Athens Conservatoire Drama School.
 Her artistic work is focused on dealing with crucial socio-political, ecological and gender related issues.
 She aims to explore the limits of stage possibilities, often combining her theatre works with cinematic techniques.

-She has directed: “The Just Assassins” by Albert Camus (2023, at Municipal Theatre of Piraeus); “Paradise”, a new adaptation of Thomas Köck’s Climate Trilogy (2021, at Onassis Stegi);
+She has directed: “Generation Lost” by Greg Liakopoulos (2024, New Stage of the National Theater of Greece); “The Just Assassins” by Albert Camus (2023, Municipal Theatre of Piraeus); “Paradise”, a new adaptation of Thomas Köck’s Climate Trilogy (2021, Onassis Stegi);

 “In a Year of 13 Moons”, based on the film by R.W.
-Fassbinder at the Athens Festival 2021;
+Fassbinder, Athens and Epidaurus Festival 2021;

-“The Ridiculous Darkness” by Wolfram Lotz, presented on the Experimental Stage of the National Theater of Greece (2017), with guest performances in Bremen, Germany and Thessaloniki, Greece;
+“The Ridiculous Darkness” by Wolfram Lotz, (2017, Experimental Stage of the National Theater of Greece, Theater Bremen, Germany and Dimitria Festival Thessaloniki, Greece);

-“The Plague” by Greg Liakopoulos, presented at the National Theater of Greece’s Experimental Stage (2016) and at the Athens Biennale;
+“The Plague” by Greg Liakopoulos (2016, Experimental Stage of the National Theater of Greece and Athens Biennale);

 In 2018 she took part in the International Forum of the Theatertreffen in Berlin.
 In 2019, as a fellow of the Goethe-Institut, she worked at the Deutsches SchauSpielHaus Hamburg with Christoph Marthaler and René Pollesch.

-In 2023/24 she will be the artistic director of the Experimental Stage of the National Theater of Greece.
+In 2023/2024 she was Ηead of the Experimental Stage of the National Theater of Greece.